ethereum/hive/docs/simulation.md

 The simulator must report the results of all running test cases before ending the test suite.

+## Writing Simulators in Go

+While simulators may be written in any language (they're just docker containers after all), hive provides a Go library that wraps the simulation API in a way that resembles the standard library "testing" package.
+Be sure to check the [Go API reference] of package hivesim for more information about writing simulators in Go.

+Simulators are contained in the hive repository as independent Go modules.
+To create one, first create a new subdirectory in `./simulators` and initialize a Go module there:

+    mkdir ./simulators/ethereum/my-test
+    cd ./simulators/ethereum/my-test
+    go mod init github.com/ethereum/hive/simulators/ethereum/my-test
+    go get github.com/ethereum/hive/hivesim@latest

+Now create the simulator program:

+    package main

+    import "github.com/ethereum/hive/hivesim"

+    func main() {
+        suite := hivesim.Suite{
+            Name:        "my-suite",
+            Description: "This test suite performs some tests.", }
+        suite.Add(hivesim.ClientTestSpec{
+            Name:        "the-test",
+            Description: "This is the example test case.",
+            Files: map[string]string{"/genesis.json": "genesis.json"},
+            Run: runMyTest,
+        })
+        hivesim.MustRunSuite(hivesim.New(), suite)
+    }

+Your simulator directory must also contain a Dockerfile so that hive can build it:

+    FROM golang:1-alpine AS builder
+    RUN apk --no-cache add gcc musl-dev linux-headers ADD . /source
+    WORKDIR /source
+    RUN go build -o ./sim .

+    # Build the runner container.
+    FROM alpine:latest
+    ADD . /
+    COPY --from=builder /source/sim /
+    ENTRYPOINT ["./sim"]

 ## Simulation API Reference